nexxtway/react-rainbow/src/components/Table/readme.md

 # The basic Table
-##### Our table component comes off course with our rainbow styles out of the box.
+##### Our table component comes of course with our rainbow styles out of the box.
 As you can see in the code below, in order to use the component, you have to compose the `Table` with the `Column` component.
-##### Notice there is a required prop `keyfield` that indicates the name of the field in your data (rows) and contains the key value.
+##### Notice there is a required prop `keyField` that indicates the name of the field in your data (rows) and contains the key value.

 ```js
 import React from 'react';